In FY 2019/20, Harlands received £3,980 in Pupil premium.

 The funding is therefore given to schools to spend as they think best, although there is a requirement to publish online how this money is spent.

 For more details on the Pupil Premium please visit:

 |Amount of PPG received per pupil||£1,320|

 At Harlands Educational Trust we are committed to ensuring all our children make the best possible progress.
-We monitor the achievement of every child on a regularly and endeavour to make sure each child achieves their full potential.
+We monitor the achievement of every child on a regular basis and endeavour to make sure each child achieves their full potential.

 Through creating a rich, vibrant learning environment, in partnership with parents, we strive to give every child the best opportunity to succeed and thrive.
 The limited amount of pupil premium funding received enables us to provide bespoke academic, social and emotional support on an individual basis to those children for whom the main barriers to learning are literacy skills, and social/emotional difficulties.